 But there’s more to corporate resolutions than keeping your board of directors accountable.
 Corporate resolutions also make sure that your personal assets are safe and sound.

 Additionally, corporate resolutions keep everyone on the same page.
-With corporate resolutions, stakeholders better understand why big decisions were made and the reasoning behind them.
+With board resolutions, stakeholders better understand why big decisions were made and the reasoning behind them.
 It’s the kind of transparency you want to avoid misunderstandings, and, as a result, corporate resolutions help build trust among your members.

 Corporate resolutions are worth the extra effort.
 Your assets are protected, open communication is promoted, and your members are more likely to make smart decisions for your business.